← Back to blog

 If you understand these twelve things deeply, you can reason through almost any AP Bio question — even ones about content you haven't memorized.

 1. Surface area to volume ratio.
-This explains why cells are small, why mitochondria have folded membranes, why your lungs are full of branches, why intestinal villi exist.
+This explains why cells are small, why mitochondria have folded membranes, why lungs are full of branches, why intestinal villi exist.
 Any time something needs to exchange materials, this ratio is the constraint.

 3. Energy is conserved but not created.
 ATP isn't a fuel — it's a battery.
 Photosynthesis stores energy in chemical bonds.
 Respiration releases it back.
 The first law of thermodynamics shows up in every metabolism question.